National Flower of India: The Story Behind India's Beloved Lotus Flower

 • American Flowers Week: From June 28 to July 4, there is a week-long celebration, especially in the United States.
 It is committed to advancing and helping the US floral industry as well as regional flowers.

 • Flower Day: The date of Flower Day is May 20.
-It’s an occasion to celebrate and enjoy the variety and color of the flowers that come with spring.
+It’s an occasion to celebrate and enjoy the variety and colour of the flowers that come with spring.

-In talks about this holiday, the question “What is the national flower?” frequently comes up.
+In talks about this holiday, the question “What is the national flower of India?” frequently comes up.
 Every country proudly names a particular flower that has symbolic, historical, or cultural value.
 This variety captures the complex range of floral appeal.

 Japan, for instance, is famous for its cherry blossoms.
 The regal rose is a famous plant in England.
 The National Flower of India is the Lotus.
 We are invited to recognize the distinctive worth that every national flower carries on this day.